FullMetalGears/Zombieland-Saga-Concert/README.md

 -----

-This mod features Zombieland Saga Revenge that plays during the heist!
+This mod features Zombieland Saga Revenge introthat plays during the heist!
 There is also the songs available in their own heist tracks as well!
-There are two other zips to download.
-One is just the heist retexture + alesso heist rename, the second is the heist music.
+There are two main zip files to download.
+One is the retextures plus heist rename, second is the music replacer.

 -----